nrkno/sofie-quantel-browser-plugin/README.md

 | ----------------------- | --------------------------------------------------------------- |
 | PORT                    | Specify the port that will be used to server the user interface |
 | QUANTEL_TRANSFORMER_URL | The URL for the Quantel HTTP Transformer                        |

+---

+*The NRK logo is a registered trademark of Norsk rikskringkasting AS.
+The license does not grant any right to use, in any way, any trademarks, service marks or logos of Norsk rikskringkasting AS.*